The oldest public wildflower garden in the United States

 Above: Two views of the old white oak on the hill in the Upland Garden of Eloise Butler.
 Trees always show their structure better when bare.

-Below: 1st photo - The bark on this tree shows the typical fissures of old bark and the flat plates that can occur on White Oak.
-Note same in 2nd photo which shows the White Oak that is a Minneapolis Heritage Tree in Eloise Butler with former Gardener Cary George who was responsible for registering the tree.
+Below: 1st photo - The bark on this tree shows the typical shallow fissures of old bark and the flat plates that can occur on White Oak.
+Note the same in 2nd photo which shows the White Oak that is a Minneapolis Heritage Tree in Eloise Butler with former Gardener Cary George who was responsible for registering the tree.
 3rd photo - Twigs have multiple small rounded terminal buds, reddish-brown like the twig itself, without hair on the scales.

 Below: 1st & 2nd photos - Additional various forms of White Oaks.

 Below: Oak leaves can be variable in shape within a species.
 These examples show the triangular to wedge-shape base, the ascending lobes looking like fingers with rounded tips, and a rounded apex at the top end of the leaf.
 The lobes indent to the mid-vein by 1/3 to 7/8ths of the distance with a rounded sinus.
 Note the arching secondary veins.
-Fall color can be yellow to yellowish-red.
+Fall color can be yellow to yellowish-red to mulberry.
 Leaves from the young part of the tree can resemble those of Swamp White Oak and Bur Oak.

 Below: 1st photo - Female flowers on new growth.
 2nd photo - Male flowers are a yellow-green, appearing in slender catkins, 2 to 4 inches long at the end of the prior years wood.